becky-nguyen/MechaCar_Statistical_Analysis/README.md

 ![suspension_coil t-tests per lots](https://user-images.githubusercontent.com/100896787/179379646-9dd6dcbd-6ebc-4a28-9fdc-befc87417191.PNG)

 When breaking it down by lots, we can see again that lot 3 is standing out.
 Both lots 1 and 2 have p-values greater than .05, meaning they are not statistically different from a population mean of 1500.
 Lot 3 is the only lot with a p-value less than .05, which suggests that its mean is different from the population mean.

+## Study Design: MechaCar vs Competition
+To compare MechaCar to other competitors, we should consider what is high priority for consumers these days.
+With electric vehicles becoming more popular, it would be good to think critically about fuel efficiency, cost, and safety ratings.
+1) What metric or metrics are you going to test?
+The metrics we'd be testing for is fuel efficiency (comparing how efficient MechaCar is to other vehicles that require fuel), cost (of fuel vs electric charging), and safety ratings.
+2) What is the null hypothesis and alternative hypothesis?

+Fuel Efficiency

+  Null: MechaCar's average fuel usage is equal to that of the average fuel-powered vehicle.

+  Alternative: MechaCar's average fuel usage is not equal to that of the average fuel-powered vehicle.

+Cost

+  Null: The average weekly cost of fuel is equal to the average weekly cost of electric charging.

+  Alternative: The average weekly cost of fuel is not equal to the average weekly cost of electric charging.

+Safety

+  Null: Safety rating is 0

+  Alternative: Safety rating is not 0

+3) What statistical test would you use to test the hypothesis and why?
+We would use a one-sample t-test for the fuel efficiency test (comparing the cost of MechaCar's fuel efficiency to the overall population of fueled vehicles), two-sample t-test for the cost (comparing the means of two samples - fuel and electric vehicles), and ANOVA for safety (comparing the safety ratings of MechaCar to other fueled and electric vehicles).

+4) What data is needed to run the statistical test?
+* Fuel efficiency of other competitors
+* Costs of fuel per week
+* Costs of electric charging per week
+* Safety ratings of other competitors